 Dynasty II lasted only six seasons: 1976-1981.
 The Yankees led their division in four of those years, and wound up with the AL crown in 1981, despite an overall fourth-place finish, thanks to the split season (due to a players' strike) and a post-season playoff to determine the division winner.
 Overall record in six seasons: 5 division championships, 4 league championships, and 2 World Series championships.

-In the following graph, the black line indicates the Yankees' finishes in the American League (1901-1968) or Eastern Division of the AL (1969-2009).
+In the following graph [updated to include the 2011-13 seasons], the black line indicates the Yankees' finishes in the American League (1901-1968) or Eastern Division of the AL (1969-2013).
 The red, horizontal bars indicate the number of teams in the league or division, for each season.
 The blue shading highlights the years of the Yankees' dynasties, to date.
+It looks like the end for Dynasty III -- and end that coincides with the retirements of Mariano Rivera and Andy Pettite, the final declines of Jeter and A-Rod.